 In addition, our reservoirs can facilitate the integration of variable renewables, such as wind and solar, which are increasingly popular in northeastern states.
 Energy from the wind and sun is not always available when power demand is greatest.
 Conversely, demand may not be high when wind and solar generation are peaking.
 To ensure the integration of these generating options onto the grid, they need to be combined with a stable and readily dispatchable energy source.
 In the U.S., that source is usually natural gas, but hydropower is a more efficient and more sustainable choice.
 Thanks to hydropower’s flexibility, when our neighbors have a surplus of power, we can import it to maintain the water storage levels in our reservoirs, and export the stored energy later when our neighbors’ demand outstrips their generating capacity.

 We’re a key partner for guaranteeing energy security

 Thanks to the quality of its engineering and construction, along with its exceptional operating flexibility, our generation and transmission fleet has been a benchmark in the industry for the past 50 years.

 We regularly allocate resources to modernizing and maintaining the quality of our facilities.
-In 2018, we allocated $406 million to refitting and refurbishing generating stations and structures.
+In 2019, we allocated $526 million in asset sustainment and optimization.

 We operate our system in compliance with the most stringent reliability standards, according to the criteria set out by the North American Electric Reliability Corporation (NERC) and Northeast Power Coordinating Council (NPCC).